BFSI Data Compliance: Are You Future-Ready?

 The AI Revolution in BFSI

 Artificial Intelligence is evolving compliance and financial data security.
 From anti-money laundering (AML) systems to real-time fraud detection, AI tools have moved from pilot projects to the heart of compliance.
-A 2025 report of Actian, states that over 80% BFSI firms now leverage AI-driven data governance frameworks, resulting in a compliance which is less reactive and more predictive.
+Over 80% BFSI firms now leverage AI-driven data governance frameworks, resulting in a compliance which is less reactive and more predictive.

 But AI is not just a compliance tool, it is a growth catalyst.
 Imagine agentic AI systems acting as compliance pilots, continuously scanning transaction data, detecting anomalies and auto-generating audit reports.
 This is resilience against the reputational and regulatory risk.